Pichichi (footballer): Personal life

 Pichichi's father was mayor of Bilbao, and he was Miguel de Unamuno's nephew.
 Both he and his future wife were immortalised in a painting by Aurelio Arteta (although it is said that the image originally depicted teammate José María Belauste, and came to be known as a representation of Pichichi and his fiancée following his death).

 In 1926, a bust was erected in Pichichi's honour at the San Mamés Stadium.
 It was tradition for teams visiting the ground for the first time pay homage by leaving a bouquet of flowers at its base.
+As of 22 October 2025, Qarabağ FK. became the most recent team to do so.
 Despite concerns that it might not be accommodated at Athletic's new ground, a suitable spot was identified at the entrance to the players' tunnel, allowing the tradition to continue at the new location from 2013 onwards.

 In 1953, Spanish sports newspaper Diario Marca introduced the Pichichi Trophy in his honour.
 It was awarded each year to the top scorers in La Liga and Segunda División.